wholroyd/unirest-net/README.md

 Unirest is a set of lightweight HTTP libraries available in multiple languages.

-This is a port of the Java library to .NET.
+This is a port of the official .NET library to .NET Core, which will allow it to work in ASP.NET 5 (DNX) environment.

 ## Installing
 Is easy as pie.
 Kidding.
 It's as easy as downloading from [NuGet](https://nuget.org/packages/Unirest-Net/1.0.0-beta).